FluxML/Flux.jl/docs/src/gpu.md

    This is equivalent to `DataLoader(MLUtils.mapobs(gpu, (X, Y)); keywords...)`.
    Something similar can also be done with [`CUDA.CuIterator`](https://cuda.juliagpu.org/stable/usage/memory/#Batching-iterator), `gpu_train_loader = CUDA.CuIterator(train_loader)`.
 However, this only works with a limited number of data types: `first(train_loader)` should be a tuple (or `NamedTuple`) of arrays.

-2. Transferring all training data to the GPU at once before creating the [DataLoader](@ref) object.
+2. Transferring all training data to the GPU at once before creating the `DataLoader`.
 This is usually performed for smaller datasets which are sure to fit in the available GPU memory.
    ```julia
    gpu_train_loader = Flux.DataLoader((X, Y) |> gpu, batchsize = 32)
    # ...